pfbrowning/radio-metadata-api/README.md

 # Radio Metadata API
 [![Build Status](https://toxicbard.visualstudio.com/Browninglogic%20Radio/_apis/build/status/radio-metadata-api%20-%20CI?branchName=master)](https://toxicbard.visualstudio.com/Browninglogic%20Radio/_build/latest?definitionId=1&branchName=master)

+## Introduction
 Radio Metadata API is a simple Node.JS API which queries the provided internet radio URL and looks up the "Now Playing" metadata.
 It provides an GET endpoint around the getStationInfo function provided by [node-internet-radio](https://www.npmjs.com/package/node-internet-radio) library.

+It's primarily intended for use by [Browninglogic Radio](https://github.com/pfbrowning/ng-radio), but it's intentionally decoupled in order to be of use to any other consumers which might also find it useful.

 ## Usage
 Clone the git repo, run `npm i` to install dependencies, and run `npm start` to run the API locally.